 We're reader-supported and only partner with brands we trust.
 When you buy through links on our site we may receive a small commission at no extra cost to you.
 Learn More.
 Product prices and availability are accurate as of the date and time indicated and are subject to change.

-Using all of the best cash-back apps and rebate apps at one time feels a little like juggling — and a lot like herding cats.
+Using all of the best rebate apps and cash-back apps at once feels a little like juggling — and a lot like herding cats.
 You might have dozens of questions as you get started.
 Here we’ll go over all the details to help you decide which cash-back apps and rebate apps will work for you.

 Before we get started, you should start by downloading the free The Krazy Coupon Lady app, where you’ll find out more about the top apps like Ibotta, Checkout 51, and Fetch Rewards.
 We love them all.
 The real trick to getting huge savings is using all of the cash-back and rebate apps together whenever you can.
 And don’t worry — you can!